Phantasmidine: Metabolism

 Phantasmidine is a nicotinic agonist that acts at acetylcholine receptors.
 It mimics the effects of acetylcholine on the body's neuronal-based nervous systems (both the central nervous system [CNS] and the peripheral nervous system [PNS]) and the muscle-based nervous system (the somatic nervous system).

 Mechanism of Action

 Nicotinic acetylcholine receptors in general comprise a sub-section of the family of ligand-gated ion channels, of which ions such as Ca+2, Na+, and K+ are permeable to the barrier.
-Phantasmidine is selective for nicotinic acetylcholine receptors (nAChR) containing ß4 subunits; however, responses in neuromuscular nAChR (such as ß1-containing receptors) and ß2-containing neuronal receptors (such as K-177 cells) are also elicited, albeit to a lesser degree (Fitch et al. 331-337).
+Phantasmidine is selective for nicotinic acetylcholine receptors (nAChR) containing β4 subunits; however, responses in neuromuscular nAChR (such as β1-containing receptors) and β2-containing neuronal receptors (such as K-177 cells) are also elicited, albeit to a lesser degree (Fitch et al. 331-337).

-Studies conducted in mice have proved useful in showing the interaction and relationship of nAChR α- and ß- subunits to the body's processes and interaction with this toxin.
-In particular, α3 and ß4 nAChR subunits have been shown to play a role in ganglionic transmission, indicating they play a role in the stimulation of either the parasympathetic nervous system (as an agonist) or the sympathetic nervous system.
+Studies conducted in mice have proved useful in showing the interaction and relationship of nAChR α- and β-subunits to the body's processes and interaction with this toxin.
+In particular, α3 and β4 nAChR subunits have been shown to play a role in ganglionic transmission, indicating they play a role in the stimulation of either the parasympathetic nervous system (as an agonist) or the sympathetic nervous system.